NoahS96/PyLungScan/README.md

 ## Issues

 ## DicomReader.py
 Contains a function to read .dicom files from a directory into a 3D array.
-Also contains a function to display the array in pyplot but cannot currently display along the z axis.
+Added several other functions that convert the pixel data to hounsfield units and resamples the images for better NN processing.
+Credit for said functions goes to Guido Zuidhof https://www.kaggle.com/gzuidhof/full-preprocessing-tutorial

 ## driver.py
-Is passed in a root directory containing patient info in each of their respective subdirectories.
+Is passed in a root directory containing patient info in each of their respective subdirectories and a path to a directory containing presampled images.
 Passes these patient folders to the DicomReader and trains the neural network with the returned dicom array.
 Once sufficiently trained, the driver tests the neural network with random patient info and prints the predicted result and the expected result.

 ## CNeuralNetwork.py
 Sets up the neural network with tensorflow and provides a method to train and test the